-- Human Resources Department advice and support; - Occupational Health Service (OHS) professional medical advice to support the employee in the workplace and provide guidance and advice to the College on how best to achieve this and on-going health surveillance in certain curriculum areas:

-- Solution Focussed Conversation to assist the employee in identifying what would be happening in the future when a "problem" is happening less or not at all.
+- Human Resources Department advice and support; - Occupational Health Service (OHS) professional medical advice to support the employee in the workplace and provide guidance and advice to the College on how best to achieve this and on-going health surveillance in certain curriculum areas: - Solution Focussed Conversation to assist the employee in identifying what would be happening in the future when a "problem" is happening less or not at all.
 The focus is on solutions rather than "problems", issues are solved with an emphasis on what is wanted, rather than what is not wanted and detailing when this happens, who will be doing what?
-Also, the manager attempts to raise awareness in the employee of those times that parts of the solution have occurred in the past or are occurring now. - Individual Stress Risk Assessment (ISRA) to consider areas or issues in the workplace which the employee feels is impacting on their health and wellbeing and how these might be addressed.
-The use of the ISRA will involve a referral to the Occupational Health Service to support the employee and the manager; - Employee Assistance Programme (EAP) independent counselling and advice face to face counselling, 24 hour help line and access to the website.
-An online site is also available to support employees.
-The web based service is designed to help with today's challenges and to provide a chance to prepare for any major events that may arise in the future.
-Online is accessed through www.pamassist.co.uk using the username: GKC and password: GKC1 - Health and Safety undertake risk assessments and provide advice and support to employees and managers; - Dignity and Respect Policy and Procedure; and - Employment Services Agency and Access to Work through JobCentrePlus.
+Also, the manager attempts to raise awareness in the employee of those times that parts of the solution have occurred in the past or are occurring now. - Individual Stress Risk Assessment (ISRA) to consider areas or issues2in the work place which the employee feels is impacting on their health and wellbeing and how these might be addressed.
+The use of the ISRA will involve a referral to the Occupational Health Service to support the employee and the manager;

+- Health and Safety undertake risk assessments and provide advice and support to employees and managers; - Dignity and Respect Policy and Procedure; and - Employment Services Agency and Access to Work through JobCentrePlus.